antibrand/direction/README.md

 # direction

-Switch the text direction of the website management system, for testing.
+Switch the layout & text direction of the website management system, for testing.